Application Fee

 - 1. Meet Georgia eligibility requirements for Nurse Midwife licensure.

-- 4. Submit your application to the Georgia Board of Nursing.
+- 6. Submit the application to Georgia Board of Nursing and monitor board communications.

 Salary Insights in Georgia